 Auditing of courses is open, without credit, to any person who has paid all of the applicable fees.
-Currently enrolled full-time students may audit courses without additional charges unless total hours exceed eighteen.
+Currently enrolled full-time students may audit courses without additional charges unless their total hours exceed 18.
 An auditor is not required to participate in class discussions, to prepare assignments, or to take examinations.
-Auditing of courses should have instructor and Dean approval; seat availability; and completion of an audit record form with the Registrar's Office.
+Auditing of courses is allowed only when there is seat availability.
+It requires the approval of the course instructor and Dean of the College in which the course is housed, and completion of an audit record form from the Registrar's Office.